slaclab/mps_database/README.md

 $ conda activate mps-environment
 ```
 This creates a conda environment based off of the template file environment.yml.
+This .yml file includes a list of all packages and modules with their associated versions that will be installed within your conda environment.

 You should now be within the created conda environment with a prompt such as:

 `(mps-environment) jsmith@lcls-dev3 mps_database]$`

+### Initializing the Project
 Now, we must initialize the mps_database module itself.
 In the top directory where the `setup.py` file is located, run:
 ```
 $ pip install -e .